A new shark-themed escape room, called “Escape Extinction: Sharks,” is set to surface at Audubon Aquarium on June 12.

 Guests are encouraged achieve higher ranks with each visit.

 “Working with Audubon to develop this attraction has been a really great experience.
-The whole mission is to make guests aware of declining shark populations, and to help them realize what sharks are doing for us and what we can do to help sharks,” Preble said.
+The whole mission is to make guests aware of declining shark populations, and to help them realize what sharks are doing for us and what we can do to help sharks,” said Andrew Preble, founder of Escape My Room.

 Here’s the premise of the new escape room according to Audubon Aquarium: